Professor Philip John Rawlings, LLB (Hull), PhD (Hull) ACIB (Associate of the Chartered Institute of Bankers)

-Philip Rawlings is the inaugural Roy Goode Professor of Commercial Law and Director of the Insurance Law Institute at CCLS.
-He is a member of the committee of the British Insurance Law Association, of the editorial boards for the journals 'International Corporate Rescue' and ‘Journal of Financial Perspectives’, and of the advisory board for Palgrave Macmillan’s Corporate and Finance Law series of books.
+Philip Rawlings is the Roy Goode Professor of Commercial Law, Deputy Head of the Centre for Commercial Law Studies (CCLS), and Director of the Insurance Law Institute at CCLS.
+He is a member of the committee of the British Insurance Law Association.

 - Insurance Law: Cases and Materials (Oxford: Hart Publishing, 2004), xiii + 675 (co-author Professor John Lowry, UCL).

 - Policing: A Short History (Cullompton: Willan Publishing, 2002), vi + 274

 - Insurance Law: Doctrines and Principles (Oxford: Hart Publishing, 1999), lxiv + 454 (co-author Professor John Lowry).